 Comparing NULL values in MySQL

-and that in some cases spaces are just ignored.
-Today, I want to cover another element of MySQL queries that might cause
+In another post I explained that I learned how MySQL deals with trailing spaces in String comparisons and that in some cases spaces are just ignored.
+Today, I want to cover another element of MySQL queries that might cause some problems for people new to this database: How MySQL treats NULL

 values.